Virus1260/GPT-1260/README.md

-GPT-1260
+# GPT-1260

-This is a simple API server that uses OpenAI's GPT-3.5 model to generate text completions based on user input.
-It exposes a REST API endpoint that accepts a prompt string and returns a generated text completion based on that prompt.
+GPT-1260 is an AI model developed by OpenAI that can generate human-like text.
+This repository contains a Node.js server that demonstrates how to integrate GPT-1260 into your applications.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- You have Node.js installed on your local machine.
+- You have an OpenAI API key.

-Getting Started
+## Getting Started

+To get started, follow these steps:

-Clone this repository to your local machine.
+1. Clone this repository to your local machine.
-Install dependencies: npm install
-Set your OpenAI API key as an environment variable: arduino
-Copy code
-export OPENAI_API_KEY=<your_api_key>
-Note: You can obtain an API key by signing up for OpenAI's GPT-3 beta program.
+2. Install the dependencies using `npm install`.
+3. Create a file called `.env` in the root directory of the project and add your OpenAI API key in the following format: `OPENAI_API_KEY=<your API key>`.
-Start the server: npm start
+4. Start the server using `npm start`.

-Usage
+## Usage
-API Endpoint
-The server exposes a single endpoint:

-bash
-Copy code
-POST /api/generate
-Request
-The request body must include a prompt property, which is the text prompt used to generate the text completion.

-Example request:

-json
-Copy code
+To generate text using GPT-1260, send a POST request to the server with the following JSON body:

 {
-  "prompt": "Once upon a time, there was a "
+"prompt": "<your prompt>"
 }

-Response
-The response body will include a text property, which is the generated text completion.
+The server will respond with the generated text.

-Example response:
+## Example

-json
-Copy code
+Here is an example of how to generate text using GPT-1260:

+1. Send a POST request to `http://localhost:5000/` with the following JSON body:

 {
-  "text": "Once upon a time, there was a young girl named Alice.
-She lived in a small village in the forest and loved to play with her friends in the meadow.
-One day, while she was exploring the woods, she stumbled upon a magical portal that transported her to a far-off land full of adventure and wonder."
+"prompt": "Once upon a time,"
 }
-Configuration
-The following environment variables can be set to configure the server:

-PORT: The port on which the server will listen.
-Defaults to 5000.
-OPENAI_API_KEY: Your OpenAI API key.
-This is required to use the GPT-3.5 model.
+2. The server will respond with the generated text:

+{
+"bot": "there was a magical kingdom where unicorns and dragons roamed free.
+The kingdom was ruled by a wise and just queen who was loved by all her subjects."
+}

-License
+## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the terms of the MIT license.

-Acknowledgements
-This project uses the OpenAI API to generate text completions.